Enhancing the Reliability of Segment Anything Model for Auto-Prompting Medical Image Segmentation with Uncertainty Rectification: Methods

 \subsection{Landmark Localization for Auto-Prompting}

-Following \cite{MedLSAM}, we adopt a localization framework to automatically identify the positions of target organs from the 3D volumetric medical images in a two-step approach for bounding box prompt generation.
-Firstly, a Relative Distance Regression module (RDR) is adopted to map input images from different individuals onto a unified anatomical coordinate system to perform a coarse localization of the point by predicting the 3D offset $d_{qs}$ between the center points of the query patch $x_{q}$ and the support patch $x_{s}$ using an encoder to extract high-level features as follows:
+As shown in Fig. \ref{AutoPrompting}, we adopt a landmark localization framework to automatically identify the extreme points of target organs from the 3D volumetric medical images following the design in \cite{MedLSAM} for bounding box prompt generation, based on the assumptions that the same anatomical structure in different images corresponds to the same latent coordinates.
+The localization model is formed in a two-step approach.
+Firstly, a Relative Distance Regression module (RDR) is adopted to extract high-level features and map input images from different individuals onto a unified anatomical coordinate system.
+This enables coarse localization of the point by predicting the 3D offset between the center points of the query patch and the support patch.
+Given the inherent variations in anatomical positioning across different individuals, regions sharing the same latent coordinates in various images may still correspond to different anatomical structures.
+Therefore, a Multi-Scale Similarity (MSS) component is adopted to refine the localization by incorporating local pixel-level features from points of interest to identify the most similar feature within the vicinity of the initially localized point.